-Item 05
+Item 7

-MEETING Policy and Resources Committee DATE OF MEETING 25 January 2017 SUBJECT OF THE REPORT Draft Budget 2017/18 and Medium Term Finance Plan STATUS OF REPORT For open publication PURPOSE OF REPORT For consideration and approval EXECUTIVE SUMMARY This report provides the final position on the revenue and capital budget requirement for 2017/18.
-This follows the budget seminar held on 29 November 2016.
-The budget requirement for 2017/18 is set out in section 3 of the report.
+MEETING Dorset & Wiltshire Fire and Rescue Authority DATE OF MEETING 9 February 2017 SUBJECT OF THE REPORT Budget 2017/18 STATUS OF REPORT For open publication PURPOSE OF REPORT For consideration and approval EXECUTIVE SUMMARY This report provides the final position on the revenue and capital budget requirement for 2017/18; presents the Medium Term Financial Plan; and considers three options for fire precept Band D. This follows the budget seminars held in Salisbury on 29 November 2016 and 25 January 2017.
+The budget requirement for 2017/18 is set out on section 3 of the report.
 It includes provisional sums for business rates income as at the time of writing we have yet to receive final confirmation from the billing authorities.
-The report considers three options for Fire Precept band D council tax: Option 1 - an increase of 1.99% resulting in a Fire Precept Band D of £70.59 and a net budget requirement of £53.625m including a contribution from reserves of £69k of reserves to balance the 2017/18 budget with an on-going estimated budget deficit beyond 2019/20 of £1.021m.
-This option is recommended as the most sustainable; Option 2 - an increase of 1.0% resulting in a Fire Precept Band D of £69.90 and a net budget requirement of £53.260m, including the use a contribution from reserves of £434k to balance the 2017/18 budget with an on-going estimated budget deficit beyond 2019/20 of £1.405m; or Option 3 - no increase resulting in a Fire Precept Band D of £69.21 and a net budget requirement of £52.894m, including a contribution from reserves of £800k to balance the 2017/18 budget with an on-going estimated budget deficit beyond 2019/20 of £1.794m.

-RISK ASSESSMENT The Authority has undertaken a significant amount of work in combining to achieve a sustainable budget position, against the backdrop of continuing government funding reductions.
-The level of business rates remains a concern, and the uncertainty over the funding mechanism may develop as the responsibility for Fire moves across to the Home Office (HO).
-COMMUNITY IMPACT ASSESSMENT The impact assessment was considered as part of the final business case for combination.
+The report considers three options for fire precept Band D, ie: 1.99% increase; 1% increase; and no increase.
+Option 1 is recommended by the Policy and Resources Committee for Fire Authority approval, endorsed by the Treasurer, ie: an increase of only £1.38 (2.6p per week) or 1.99% resulting in a fire precept Band D of £70.59, providing a net budget requirement of £53.735m.
+RISK ASSESSMENT The Authority has undertaken a significant amount of work in combining to achieve a sustainable budget position against the backdrop of continuing Government funding reductions.
+The level of business rates remains a concern, as does the uncertainty of how the funding mechanism may develop and in light of responsibility for Fire moving away from the Department of Communities and Local Government (DCLG) and across to the Home Office (HO).
+COMMUNITY IMPACT ASSESSMENT The impact assessment was considered as part of the final business case for Combination.
 BUDGET IMPLICATIONS These are contained within the report.
-RECOMMENDATIONS That the Policy & Resources Committee recommends that the Fire Authority considers and approves the revenue and capital budgets for 2017/18, the Medium Term Financial Plan and Option 1.
-Note: As Treasurer, I am recommending Option 1 - an increase of 1.99% resulting in a Fire Precept Band D of £70.59 and a net budget requirement of £53.694m including a contribution from reserves of £69k of reserves to balance the 2017/18 budget with an on-going estimated budget deficit beyond 2019/20 of £1.021m.
-This option is recommended as the most sustainable.
-BACKGROUND PAPERS 2017/18 Provisional Local Government Finance Settlement, DCLG, 14 December 2016 APPENDICES Appendix A: Summary Options Fire Precept Band D Appendix B: Medium Term Finance Plan 2017-2020 REPORT ORIGINATOR AND CONTACT Name: Phil Chow, Director of Finance & Treasurer Tel: (01722) 691071 Email: phil.chow@dwfire.org.uk
+RECOMMENDATIONS It is recommended that the Authority: Approve the revenue and capital budgets for 2017/18 and the Medium Term Financial Plan Approve the basic amount of fire precept Band D for the Dorset & Wiltshire Fire and Rescue Authority as set out in the appendix C, i.e. an increase of £1.38 (2.6p per week) or 1.99% resulting in a fire precept band D of £70.59 Authorise the Treasurer to issue precept notices on the Dorset & Wiltshire collecting authorities accordingly BACKGROUND PAPERS 2017/18 Provisional Local Government Finance Settlement, DCLG, 14 December 2016 APPENDICES A: Medium Term Finance Plan 2017-2020 B: Summary Options Fire Precept Band D C: Precept Requirements 2017/18 REPORT ORIGINATOR AND CONTACT Phil Chow, Director of Finance & Treasurer Tel: (01722) 691071 email: phil.chow@dwfire.org.uk